robincajas12/robincajas12/README.md

 ---

 ### **Productive YouTube**
-Automatically redirects YouTube Shorts and hides homepage recommendations to help you stay focused.
+Automatically redirects YouTube Shorts and hides homepage recommendations to help you stay focused. <br>
 🖥️ [Available on Firefox Add-ons](https://addons.mozilla.org/es-ES/firefox/addon/productive-youtube/)

 ---

 ### **SortFiles**
-A simple desktop application that organizes your files—just provide a path and the app takes care of the rest.
+A simple desktop application that organizes your files—just provide a path and the app takes care of the rest.  <br>
 🖥️ [Available on GitHub](https://github.com/robincajas12/SortFilesProyect/releases/tag/v1.0.0)

 ---